GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 !!!
 Note
     To request an access token, the OpenId client acting on your behalf must be current: its password expiration also counts.
 Update your client expiration or create a new client if necessary.
 Just proceed as you did the first time.

-### Differences between current (3.1.x) and Older Test Mode

-Versions 3.0.x and earlier employed a (very) long-lived OAuth2 access token to send requests to the service.
-The current Gluu server uses a safer short-lived token approach in combination with an OpenId Connect client.

-That token was previously passed as an extra query parameter.
-We have changed this to using the Authorization header, which is a more standard and safer practice.

-If you are still interested in how the older approach worked, visit the [3.0.2 page](https://gluu.org/docs/ce/3.0.2/admin-guide/user-scim/#using-test-mode).

-In version 3.1.0 onwards the root endpoint has been shortened: now, your service is exposed at `https://<your-host>/identity/restv1/scim/v2/`.

 ## Raw HTTP Requests